 You must be prepared to answer that request by responding that if you can, you will keep the matter confidential.
 Some issues you are required by law to pursue whether the employee wants you to pursue the allegations or not.
 Sexual harassment is one of them.

 Discuss this thoroughly with the employee before he or she confides in you to avoid accusations of untrustworthiness.
 These will undermine the confidence of other employees who need to go to HR.

 How to Handle Sexual Harassment in the Workplace

 - Before a complaint is filed, make sure you have posted and informed all employees of your organization’s policy relative to sexual harassment.
-It won’t be tolerated; it will be investigated.
+It won’t be tolerated; it will be investigated; it will be punished.

 - Provide several different ways in which an employee can make a formal charge or complaint.
 You will not want to make complaints to the manager or supervisor the employee's only option as this may be the individual about whom the employee needs to complain.
 Human Resources offices are an excellent option.
 So is the CEO, president, or company owner unless they are the harasser.
 A manager is also a good option if he or she is not involved.

-- Assign a staff member to own the complaint.
+- Assign an HR staff member to own the complaint.
 This individual should be knowledgeable about the organization, the people in the organization, and the history of the organization.